-Individuals with the skills, knowledge, and resources necessary to carry out the proposed research as a Principal Investigator (PI) are invited to work with their organizations to develop an application.
-Individuals from underrepresented groups, those affiliated with minority serving institutions, as well as individuals with disabilities are always encouraged to apply.
+Individuals with the skills, knowledge, and resources necessary to carry out the proposed research as a PI are invited to work with their organizations to develop an application.
+Individuals from underrepresented groups as well as individuals with disabilities are always encouraged to apply.